telerik/ajax-docs/api/client/args/Telerik.Web.UI.SchedulerTimeSlotContextMenuEventArgs.md

 ### get_time

-Returns the time on which the user right-clicks in the Time Slot in Day View; returns Day Start Time in Week View.
+Returns the time on which the user right-clicks in the Time Slot.

 #### Parameters